slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - if you find someone smarter than you, don't compete.
 Work together.
 -->

+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin [1842]*

 The human strenght is the ability to cooperate.
 Heros are fictional stories.
 Anyway your follower is not always your fan.

 Hint: